KseniaRI/todo-app/README.md

 You can add, delete and filter todos in todo list.

+The application use async operations and get ready todos from jsonplaceholder.typicode.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It uses TypeScript, React, React Hooks, Redux, Redux Toolkit and Ant design library.
+It uses TypeScript, React, React Hooks, Redux, Redux Toolkit, AsyncThunk and Ant design library.

 Website: https://cozy-kheer-ec65f4.netlify.app/